 can be obtained.
 Most areas opened to public in the past, the surface has been

-Cottonwood Springs Basalt.
+Springs Basalt.
 (Woodward, Walker Ranches).
-Black and brown plume
+Black and brown plume with banding

-with banding being the most common lapidary grade.
-Often some black/red plumes,
+being the most common lapidary grade.
+Often some black/red plumes, surrounded in

-pink, often surrounding a plume.
-Yellow plume can be found here, typically with much
+surrounding a plume.
+Yellow plume can be found here, typically with much euhedral

-euhedral quartz making it difficult to cut.
-There is orbicular agate found south of Alpine
+quartz making it difficult to cut.
+There is orbicular agate found south of Alpine (called

-(called peanut agate by Frank Woodward).
-Pat McMahan refers to pisolites/oolites in
+peanut agate by Frank Woodward).
+Pat McMahan refers to pisolites/oolites in his

 also be formed of independent orbs of different colored bands, plumes in other orbs